 Three common defenses are:

-The law only prohibits a repair dealer from offering a fee or a commission for a referral.
-It is not a crime, for example, if a dealer gives a one-time gift to an agent (for some reasonable grounds – as in a holiday gift).
+The law only prohibits you from offering a fee or a commission for a referral.
+It is not a crime, for example, if you give a one-time gift to an agent (for some reasonable grounds – as in a holiday gift).

-With regards to offsetting a deductible, please recall that a defendant is only guilty under this statute if he knowingly offers a discount to work as an offset.
-An accused, therefore, cannot be guilty of a crime if he did not know he was offering a discount to serve as an offset.
+Regarding offsetting a deductible, you are guilty under this statute only if you knowingly offer a discount to work as an offset.
+Therefore, you cannot be guilty of a crime if you did not know you were offering a discount to serve as an offset.

 3. What is the potential jail time?